• Articles about computing

 Note: Do please bear this in mind)

 Like most active open-source projects, the Apache integration software set changes very quickly.
-In the two years or so that I've been writing these articles Camel, for example, has gone from version 2.10 to version 2.17, ActiveMQ from 5.8 to 5.13, and so on.
+In the four years or so that I've been writing these articles Camel, for example, has gone from version 2.10 to version 2.21, ActiveMQ from 5.8 to 5.13, and so on.
 Since I maintain this stuff in my spare time, I don't have time to review every article for currency, and some things which I claim not to work may now work (or, sadly, vice-versa.

 Creating OSGI bundles and services from the ground up using Apache Karaf